chrisram415/chrisram415/README.md

-🌈 Hey, I'm Chris!
+STORY TIME

 I went from an 8-year education and program management career to the vibrant world of Customer Success.
-Born and raised in sunny San Francisco, I'm a total '80s nerd, which fuels my [art](https://www.canva.com/design/DAFXVtIgN_I/WC7g4GqCb_LLv8EzcDOVIw/view?) – a delightful mix of cute and creepy. 💀🎨
+Born and raised in sunny San Francisco, I'm a total '80s nerd, which fuels my [art](https://www.canva.com/design/DAFXVtIgN_I/WC7g4GqCb_LLv8EzcDOVIw/view?) – a delightful mix of cute and creepy. 💀🎨🌈

 But, what I'm most passionate about is connecting with [people](https://www.linkedin.com/in/chris-ramirez-/), because what impacts one of us, impacts us all. 🧀